bassmonkey620/Machine-Lab/midterm/README.md

 ### Notes ###

 These were made to be material flexible.
 I have not adjusted for material thickness, and the thicknesses from the to pview are estimates.
 Also, I do not know how I will be fastening the spring yet, or what I will make the spring out of (rubber band???).

+## Cardboard Prototype ##

+Before the coronavirus precautions went into effect, I was able to laser cut the pieces to my model and glue together the weighted blocks.
+However, I was unable to assemble the prototype and test whether the spring mechanism would be effective.

+As of now, the class has gone online, and I am modeling the mechanism with the CAD program Fusion360.